civitai/civitai/src/static-content/careers/full-stack-dev.md

 ## The Opportunity

-Our Full Stack Developer will be instrumental in shaping Civitai's product, playing a key role in the future of AI-driven content creation.
+Our Full Stack Developer will be foundational in shaping Civitai's product, playing a key role in the future of AI-driven content creation.
 You'll be directly involved in adding key features to our primary Civitai web experience, transforming complex feature-sets into streamlined, user-friendly solutions.
 Working alongside a small, agile, cross-functional team, you will ensure that our digital offerings come to life, creating an unparalleled user experience.

 ## Responsibilities